 Data warehouse architectures can vary widely in complexity, according to the needs of each organization.
 All data warehouses, however, must be built using these steps:

 - Find your data.
 You must collect massive amounts of data, from every corner of your company — and from any relevant external sources.

-- Cleanse your data.
+- Clean your data.
 Scan data for mistakes, omissions, and duplication; make the appropriate corrections and deletions.

 - Convert data from a database to a warehouse format

 so it becomes read-only.

 - Sort, consolidate, and summarize your data